ESG contract clauses are becoming increasingly essential tools for businesses seeking to remain compliant, competitive, and credible.

 Other clauses can be introduced into your contracts covering remedies for breach such as 'climate remediation fees' in which an agreed sum can be paid to a climate charity for breaches of the ESG commitments in the agreement.

-Damages for breach of contract may be your final resolution but that obviously requires litigation.
+Damages for breach of contract may be your final resolution, but that obviously requires litigation.

-Harper James can assist with negotiation and/or suggest clauses(see above)that can be brought into new contracts or added as addenda to existing contracts to cover ESG concerns, including difficult supply chains.
+Harper James can assist with negotiation and/or suggest clauses (see above) that can be incorporated into new contracts or added as addenda to existing contracts to address ESG concerns, including those related to complex supply chains.

-If you sign up to another company’s ESG targets you will obviously be in breach of contract if you fail to take the necessary steps to help achieve those targets.
+If you sign up to another company’s ESG targets, you will obviously be in breach of contract if you fail to take the necessary steps to help achieve those targets.

-The parties’ negotiating power is relevant, of course - you may really want the business! - but you should seek a “win-win” situation, in which both parties feel they have committed to something achievable on both sides.
+The parties’ negotiating power is relevant, of course - you may really want the business!
+But you should seek a “win-win” situation, in which both parties feel they have committed to something achievable on both sides.

 Again, think 'Accountability, Transparency and Communication' - share your own ESG targets, ensure your monitoring processes are accurate and functioning and request that your counterparty consider its position based on that information.
-You can offer to take 'all reasonable efforts' or to use your 'best endeavours' (NB. this is a higher standard and not be entered into lightly.
-Please see our article on endeavours clauses for more information) but remember the limits on your ability to control behaviour further down your supply chain.
+You can offer to take 'all reasonable efforts' or to use your 'best endeavours' (NB. this is a higher standard and not to be entered into lightly.
+Please see our article on endeavours clauses for more information), but remember the limits on your ability to control behaviour further down your supply chain.

 Corporate governance